Helping Tampa Employees Receive the Unpaid Overtime They Deserve

 - Non-Exempt Workers

 A worker covered by the FLS must receive 1.5 times (time and a half) his or her regular rate of pay for each hour worked over 40.
 Just because you are paid a salary does not mean you are exempt from the FLS.
 Generally, any worker whose annual salary is less than $23,600 ($455 per week) can be paid overtime.
 Salaried workers who earn more than $455 per week can receive overtime unless their job duties classify them as exempt.

 Workers who earn tips such as bartenders and servers are generally entitled to overtime pay if they work more than 40 hours in a week.
 An employer is prohibited from substituting overtime pay for comp time or any other kind of payment when a worker puts in more than 40 hours in week.
 As for lunch breaks, an employer can deduct time take for breaks that exceed 20 minutes and that are actually taken and not merely scheduled.

 - Independent Contractor

 Employees understandably worry about getting fired or suffering other negative consequences if they complain about unpaid wages.
-The FLSA severely penalizes employers who retaliate against employees for complaining.
+The FLS severely penalizes employers who retaliate against employees for complaining.
 If you were fired, demoted or suffered of some other unfair treatment after you talked to your employer about not being properly paid, you can file other claims to get your job back and recover back wages as well as other penalties.

-Consult the Tampa Unpaid Overtime Attorneys at Lieser Skaff Alexander
+Consult the Tampa Unpaid Overtime Attorneys at Lieser Skaff

-Under the FLSA, you have a limited amount to time to file suit against your employer to recover unpaid wages, so you should act quickly.
+Under the FLS, you have a limited amount to time to file suit against your employer to recover unpaid wages, so you should act quickly.
 If you believe that you are owed unpaid overtime wages, please contact our firm to schedule a consultation regarding your rights.